A Complete Gili Trawangan Guide: What to See, Eat & Do

 For handmade pizza and pasta, Regina Pizza will not disappoint.
 You’ll find the Italian owner slinging hand-tossed pizzas into the pizza oven every night.
 This is definitely the best pizza on the island.

-Bliss Vegetarian & Vegan Cuisine
+Bliss Cuisine

 Coffee & Thyme